Wang-Yue/CamillaDSP-Monitor/README.md

 The [CamillaDSP](https://github.com/HEnquist/camilladsp/) project provides a seamless approach to do DSP system-wide on all major desktop operating systems, with various DSP features ready to be used, such as [Loudness](https://en.wikipedia.org/wiki/Loudness_compensation), [Convolution](https://en.wikipedia.org/wiki/Convolution), or [Parametric EQ](https://en.wikipedia.org/wiki/Equalization_(audio)#Parametric_equalizer).
 It utilizes a setting file that can be sent to the [websocket](https://henquist.github.io/0.6.3/websocket.html) in run time.

 This program provides an easy interface to access various useful DSP features powered by CamillaDSP.
-Users can enable/disable complex DSP functionalities with just one or two key presses.
+Users can enable/disable complex DSP functionalities.
 It also displays a very useful spectrum analyzer in the terminal.
 The DSP workflow is heavily inspired by the [RME ADI-2 DAC](https://www.rme-audio.de/adi-2-dac.html).

 # DSPs available